jeevan-p-gowda/playwright-template/CONTRIBUTING.md

 ### CI

-Branch validation has been carried out on Jenkins Multi branch pipeline.
+If branch validation is being carried out on Jenkins Multi branch pipeline.

 - **Pre-requisite**
-  - Prepare a `<env_file_name>.env` file which has required secrets and store it scoped to pipeline.
+  - Prepare a `<env_file_name>.env` file which has required secrets and store it in credentials scoped to pipeline.
 - **Trigger a test run**
+  - Navigate to pipeline and click on Scan Repository Now.
-  - Navigate to Pull Requests -> PR Title -> Build with Parameters.
+  - Click on Pull Requests -> PR Title -> Build with Parameters.
   - Fill in all required fields and start the build.
   - Review the test results after execution and investigate any failures.
+> [!NOTE]
+> First build will fail due to missing params.
+This will facilitate to run the job with required params.

 ### Merging